 Pathway to DOJ Accreditation

-One of the most important features of the Fundamentals of Immigration Law course is its role as the first step toward DOJ accreditation for non-attorney representatives.
-DOJ-accredited representatives are non-lawyers who, after completing special training and meeting certain requirements, can provide limited legal help in immigration matters under the supervision of a recognized nonprofit.
+One of the most important features of the BYU–NOMAS collaboration is how it can support non-lawyers on their journey toward potential DOJ accreditation.
+DOJ-accredited representatives are non-lawyers who, after completing special training and meeting federal requirements, can provide limited legal help in immigration matters under the supervision of a DOJ-recognized nonprofit.

 - Gaining hands-on experience at NOMAS Community Legal Clinics, where volunteers help with legal intake, assist with immigration forms, and work under the supervision of licensed attorneys.